-The Government has introduced measures by which schools and students will be judged.
+The Government has performance measures by which schools and students are judged.
 Three of these are the English Baccalaureate (EBacc), Progress 8 and Attainment8.
-It is anticipated that Colleges, Universities and employers will increasingly look at an individual's performance in these areas.
+Colleges, Universities and employers look at an individual's performance in these areas.

 The EBacc is achieved if a student gains a minimum of GCSE grade 5 in English, Maths, at least two Sciences, a Modern Foreign Language and a Humanities (Geography or History) subject.